 Tryon Palace, North Carolina's reconstructed 18th century colonial capitol, is located on 22 acres of gardens and waterfront in historic downtown New Bern, North Carolina.
 Whether you're looking for the distinctive architecture and ambiance of the Governor's Palace, the quaintness of a historic home, stunning 18th century gardens or a waterfront reception at the North Carolina History Center, Tryon Palace is the ideal coastal wedding venue for your special day.

-For more information, please contact the Tryon Palace Wedding Department at 252-639-3518 or email email@example.com.
+For more information and rental fees, please contact the Tryon Palace Wedding Coordinator at 252-288-3820 or email firstname.lastname@example.org.

 We want to ensure that your wedding day is designed just for you.

 Whether you're planning an intimate gathering or an extravagant soiree,

 Tryon Palace is sure to make all your fairytale dreams come true.

 Magnificent front view of the Governor's Palace provides that terrific palatial setting.
 A smaller setting than the expansive Palace South Lawn.

 A sweeping lawn encircled by trees and gardens with a view of the Trent River from the Palace's South Entrance.

 A beautifully historic setting for meetings, small weddings, receptions, and rehearsal dinners - and a lovely garden for your guests to enjoy.